SilkRose/Pony/stories/the-tour-of-twilights-castle/the-tour-of-twilights-castle-meta.md

 Turns out, most of the rooms aren't even accounted for.
 Still, why are there so many broom closets?

+Thanks to  [Shay492](https://www.fimfiction.net/user/840747/Shay492) for helping with ideas and pre-reading.

 Thanks to  [6-D Pegasus](https://www.fimfiction.net/user/293755/6-D+Pegasus) for helping with ideas.

 ## Short Description: